 Loma Linda University

-Loma Linda University is a private university that specializes in healthcare and medical-science education.
+Loma Linda University is a private university that specializes in healthcare and medical science education.
 The School of Allied Health Professions offers two programs for undergraduate students looking to become respiratory therapists.
 Each program generally has a set of prerequisites in areas such as science, math and general education classes.
-Graduates from all programs are eligible to sit for certification exams offered by the National Board for Respiratory Care (NBRC).
+Graduates from both programs are eligible to sit for certification exams offered by the National Board for Respiratory Care (NBRC).

 Bachelor of Science in Respiratory Care - Entry-Level